Craig Crowley: Other work

 In November 2022, he was appointed Independent Co-Chair of the British Sign Language (BSL) Advisory Board, working with the UK Government’s Disability Unit.
 In this role, he and other board members advise and make recommendations on BSL access across government, in line with the British Sign Language Act 2022.
 "British Sign Language (BSL) Advisory Board: meeting summaries" (2025) In September 2025, he presented evidence on behalf of the Board at a meeting of the Women and Equalities Select Committee.
-He is due to step down as Co-Chair in December 2025.
+He stepped down as Co-Chair in December 2025.